jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 Here the term *verb phrase* means something like *could have been planning*.
 In the context of generative syntax, this is the VP shell *minus* all arguments.
 It is NOT the VP in S → NP VP: the latter *contains* all arguments (beside the subject).
 The VP shell is usually one or more complete phases and in this sense may be considered as a syntactic phrase.

-So we can see that the meaning of "phrase" is closer to "phase" or to be more exact, "domain" (as is in "vP domain" or "CP domain") in generative syntax.
+So we can see that the meaning of "phrase" is closer to "phase" or to be more exact, "domain" (as in "vP domain" or "CP domain") in generative syntax.
 A *phrase* is made of several smaller constructions, since a CP domain is made of several functional projections.
 A flat phrase structure tree preferred by functionalists merely displays the hierarchy relation between *domains*.